Renewable portfolio standards in the United States: Cost caps

 All states either place caps on the cost of the program or include some form of 'escape clause' whereby the regulatory authority can suspend the program or exempt utilities from meeting its requirements.
 The need for such measures arises from the difficulties in estimating in advance the actual cost of the RPS program.
 The realized cost to the utility and the ratepayer is not known until the supply and cost base of renewable power, along with actual demand, is established.
 However, likely costs can be estimated, and some states appear to have set cost caps low enough that complete RPS requirements could not be fulfilled without a significant decrease in renewables costs.

 Cost recovery

 With few exceptions, utilities are allowed to recover the additional cost of procuring renewable power.
 The method by which this can be achieved varies by state.
 Some states opt for a ratepayer surcharge while others require utilities to include costs in rate base.
 In some instances, utilities are even able to recover the cost of penalties associated with non-compliance.

 Policy by jurisdiction

-However, the federal government has discussed enacting a nationwide RPS in the future.
-Such a policy would establish a common goal for every state in the country, which is less confusing than the state by state table below.
-If the federal government does pass a national Renewable Portfolio Standard it could be problematic for some states.
-Since each state has a unique environmental landscape, each state has different abilities when it comes to producing renewable energy.
-States with less renewable resources available could be penalized for their lack of ability.

-RPS mechanisms have tended to be most successful in stimulating new renewable energy capacity in the United States where they have been used in combination with federal Production Tax Credits (PTC).
-In periods, where PTC have been withdrawn the RPS alone has often proven to be insufficient stimulus to incentivise large volumes of capacity.